bigenius-x/datavault-mart-mssql/README.md

-# biGENIUS Example Project for DataVault and DataMart MSSQL Example
+# biGENIUS Example Project for DataVault and DataMart MSSQL

 This is an example project for datavault and datamart MSSQL for the biGENIUS-X application.
 This repository should give a quick introduction to datavault and datamart modeling in MSSQL.